Cybersecurity & Reliability Assurance Initiatives Top Priority at NERC Board Meetings

 - Proposed EPA CO2 Section 111(d) Regulations and how NERC is going to assess this proposed regulation on the impact on reliability.

 NERC and the industry are going through some major implementation challenges in 2014 and 2015.
-The meetings in Vancouver included some very important discussions and what impact it is having on resources, the strategic direction of the ERO, and the impact all this has on reliability to the grid.
+The meetings in Vancouver included some very important discussions and what impact it is having on resources, the strategic direction of the ERO, and the impact all this has on the reliability of the grid.